-The online RN to BSN program is available to students who have earned an associate degree in nursing or a nursing diploma and have a current RN license in good standing with the Board of Nursing.
+The online RN to BSN program is available online to students who have earned an associate degree in nursing and have a current RN license in good standing with the state board of nursing.
 The RN to BSN program courses are offered online in 7.5-week sessions and can be completed in 14 to 24 months.
-There are five starts per year: twice in the fall, twice in the spring, and once in the summer.
-Assignments vary from course to course and may include readings, papers, presentations and practice application activities completed in the student's geographic area.
-Transfer pathway agreements are in place with all community colleges in Arizona, which provide additional benefits to students.
-The RN to BSN program does not have approval from the Boards of Nursing in Tennessee, Rhode Island or Washington to be offered to RNs licensed in those states.
-Find out more here.
+There are five starts per year: two in the fall, two in the spring and one in the summer.
+Assignments may include readings, discussions, papers, presentations and practical application activities completed wherever the student resides.

 Concurrent Enrollment Program

 The concurrent enrollment program pathway is offered through participating community colleges.
-This program is designed for qualified nursing students who are interested in earning their Bachelor of Science in Nursing while simultaneously pursuing their AAS in nursing.
-Selected students will be enrolled in the community college program and ASU RN to BSN courses concurrently.
-RN to BSN courses taken at ASU will be delivered in an online format.
+This program is designed for qualified nursing students who are interested in earning their Bachelor of Science in nursing while simultaneously pursuing their associate degree in nursing.
+Selected students enroll in the community college program and the ASU RN to BSN courses at the same time (concurrently).
+RN to BSN courses taken at ASU are delivered in an online format.

 Eastern Arizona College Partnership